RupeshJoshi168/SQL-World-Famous-Paintings-museums/README.md

 ### Project Description:

-In this project, we explored the famous paintings dataset from Kaggle to gain insights into various aspects of renowned artworks.
-The project involved several key steps and components, including data ingestion, database management, and query-based analysis.
+This project involved an in-depth exploration of the famous paintings dataset sourced from Kaggle.
+The primary objectives were to manage and analyze the data effectively, uncovering meaningful insights into various aspects of renowned artworks.
+The project encompassed data ingestion, database management and extensive SQL querying.

 ### Steps and Components: